benstaniford/vim-sudoku/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL v3 License - see LICENSE file for details.

 ## Author